The Museum is a welcoming shared space.

 Do you accommodate large groups?

 We can accommodate groups of all sizes.
-Please visit our Group Visits page for more information.
+Please visit our Admissions webpage for more information.

 Where can I purchase admission?

-Admission tickets may be purchase at the door or online.
+Admission tickets may be purchased at the door or online.

 Do you accommodate different languages?